1. General information

 - The activity promotes the purposes of the programme (see 3 above)

-- The activity takes into consideration gender equality aspects.
+- The activity takes into consideration the cross-cutting themes: gender equality, children and youth, Agenda 2030

-Decisions can be expected no later than 8 weeks after the deadline of application.
+Decisions can be expected no later than 6 weeks after the deadline of submitting an application.

 - Purposes of the programme (see 3 above)